Scottish bagpipes background and instrumental music for video and events

 How do I keep pipes clear without overpowering voiceover?

-Set music several dB under speech, choose cues with gentle highs or smallpipes timbre, and dip the bed during names or dates.
-Leave a short pocket of space before lower-thirds so captions land cleanly.
+Set the bed several dB under speech and favor cues with gentle highs or a smallpipes timbre.
+Dip the level during names or dates and leave a brief pocket of space before lower-thirds, which helps captions read cleanly.

 What styles fit different edits (marches, reels, slow airs)?

-Marches suit arrivals, flags, and wide shots.
-Reels add energy for quick b-roll or transitions.
-Slow airs work for photo slideshows, memorial segments, or reflective travel scenes where you want warmth without rush.
+Marches suit arrivals, flags, and wide shots where cadence matters.
+Reels add lift for quick b-roll and transitions.
+Slow airs support photo slideshows, memorial segments, or reflective travel scenes when warmth is the goal.

 Can I mix bagpipes with modern drums or orchestra?

-Yes—keep percussion tight and the low end controlled so the drone stays stable.
-If you add strings or brass, let pipes carry the melody and use the ensemble for lift into title cards or end tags.
+Tight percussion and a controlled low end keep the drone stable.
+Let the pipes carry the melody and use strings or brass for lift into title cards or end tags.
+Light sidechain ducking on hits preserves chanter detail.

 Indoor recordings sometimes feel harsh.
 Any fixes?

-Choose cues recorded on smallpipes or with softened highs, avoid bright room reflections, and keep the bed narrower in the high mids so sibilants and on-screen text remain comfortable.
+Choose cues recorded on smallpipes or with softened highs and avoid bright room reflections.
+Keep the bed narrower in the high mids to prevent sibilant build-up.
+A mild high-shelf trim above 6–8 kHz tames edge without dulling the drone.

 Download royalty free bagpipes background music for any use.